Serski/AEGIR-PRIME/README.md

 - **Data Layer** – Database adapters and persistence models.
 - **Utilities** – Shared helpers, configuration loaders, and logging.

+For a step-by-step walkthrough on adding new modules to the project, see [Creating a Module](docs/creating-modules.md).

 ## Automation Examples